-WHAT IS AVAILABLE ON CAMPUS FOR STUDENTS WHO CHOOSE NOT TO DRINK?
+WHAT IS AVAILABLE ON CAMPUS FOR STUDENTS WHO Choose not to drink?

-There are substance-free activities on many weekend nights for those who choose not to drink.
+There are weekly substance-free activities hosted by UCAB on Friday and Saturday nights for those who choose not to drink.
 These events range from movies to massages to trivia night.
+The best way to find out about these events are through Facebook (UCAB Usdan); they are also open to event suggestions.
+More information about how to contact UCAB about event ideas can be found at www.wesleyan.edu/sald/UCAB/index.html.
 Additionally, there is a sub-free listserv for students who choose to be intentionally substance free.
 To be added to that listserv and get connected, email weswell@wesleyan.edu.
 There are also substance free housing options available for students, including a floor in Nicholson.